-Contain experiences and messages you design to personalize the interaction a visitor has with your website or application.
+Contain experiences and messages you design to personalize the interaction a visitor has with your channels.

 Are created for campaigns only and are usually tied to very a specific set of narrow actions.
 The purpose for applying campaign-level goals is to avoid exposing visitors to the campaign if they’ve already reached the goal.
 Once any visitor has reached the goal, they will not see the campaign again.
 One example of a good campaign goal is moving people through different audience segments.
 For example, once a visitor watches a getting started video, he would have completed the campaign goal of “Watched Intro Video” and would not see the message again.

-Rules set at the campaign-level holistically control how the campaign will display and can be based on things like visitor segments, location, device type, time of day, visitor actions, page, company, and industry.
+Rules set at the campaign-level holistically control how the campaign will render and can be based on things like visitor/recipient segments, location, device type, time of day, visitor/recipient behaviors, company, and industry.

-Campaigns in Evergage can be in one of three states:
+Campaigns in Interaction Studio can be in one of three states:

 - Disabled - This is the default status that is set when you create a new campaign.
 When campaigns are in the disabled state, they are not “live” on your site.